yousefelassal/quote-cron/README.md

 > No one has ever become poor by giving.

 > Sometimes the most important thing in a whole day is the rest we take between two deep breaths.

+> If you can't explain it simply, you don't understand it well enough.